rkiko/AC_Agulhas_eddy_2021/README.md

 The purpose is to see whether there was a chl bloom prior to the deployment of the BGC Argo float.
 This could explain the presence of a patch of intense MiP and MaP concentration at about 300m depths at the beginning of the Argo deployment.

+\
+an21

+I plot the time series of the eddy radius and of the distance of the BGC Argo float from the eddy center